otectus/nexus_client/README.md

 - `examples/example_web_search.py`

-These example files can be used as a starting point for creating your own extensions for **PyGPT**.
+These example files can be used as a starting point for creating your own extensions for **Nexus**.

-Extending PyGPT with custom plugins, LLMs wrappers and vector stores:
+Extending Nexus with custom plugins, LLMs wrappers and vector stores:

 - You can pass custom plugin instances, LLMs wrappers and vector store providers to the launcher.

-- This is useful if you want to extend PyGPT with your own plugins, vectors storage and LLMs.
+- This is useful if you want to extend Nexus with your own plugins, vectors storage and LLMs.

 To register custom plugins: